RetroDECK/ES-DE/USERGUIDE.md

 **Play count**

 A statistics counter that counts how many times you're played the game.
 You normally don't need to touch this, but if you want to, the possibility is there.

-## Scraper

-The scraper supports downloading of game metadata and media files from the Internet.
-Currently two scraper services are supported, ScreenScraper.fr and TheGamesDB.net.

 ## Game collections